 Construction and Design Status

 Continuing north is Pier 57, a two-story structure that was used by the NYC Transit Authority as a bus depot until 2004.
 Pier 57 is the only pier in New York City with a “basement.”
-Constructed upstate in 1954 and decorated in an art deco style, it was floated down the Hudson to its present location and then sunk.
-It now rests on concrete caissons which even today remain watertight.
+Constructed in 1954, the pier rests on concrete caissons which even today remain watertight.
 This structural uniqueness qualified the pier for placement on the National Register of Historic Places.

 Pier 57 is currently being restored and constructed as a mixed use pier offering office space, indoor and outdoor public seating areas, restaurants, a marketplace, cultural, and educational uses, and a large landscaped public rooftop park.
 In 2008, following an extensive Request for Proposals process and public review, the Trust selected Young Woo & Associates to develop the pier for urban retail.
 A lease was subsequently executed after the Trust’s significant action process.
 In 2014, Young Woo brought on RXR to partner in the pier’s development.
 Soon after, Google was brought on to expand its footprint in Manhattan and to become the pier’s anchor tenant.